Yanka0/weather-dashboard/README.md

  ```
  npm install
  ```
-4. To change API key or API url, edit .env file in the root of the project:
+4. !!Important!!
+Set API key - edit .env file in the root of the project:

  ```
  VITE_WEATHER_API_KEY=your_api_key_here